By Caitlin Elliott published

-Along with the personalised card, staff are also said to received a Christmas pudding, a tradition started by the Queen’s grandfather George V before the war.
+Along with the personalised card, staff are also said to receive a sweet gift from the royal couple.
+Reportedly, the Queen and Philip give staff a Christmas pudding, a tradition started by the Queen's grandfather George V before the war.

 But while in the past Palace staff received luxurious puddings from brands including Harrods or Fortnum & Mason, Hello! magazine now reports the Queen has downgraded to a £6 Tesco's Finest Matured Christmas Pudding.

 Those who've worked for the Queen for longer also receive shopping vouchers up to £35.

 This follows news that Prince Philip follows a very special tradition every Christmas Eve when the family arrive at the Sandringham Estate in Norfolk.

 According to royal author, Claudia Joseph, the Duke of Edinburgh always takes great pride in placing the golden star on top of the 20 foot tall spruce tree in Sandringham House.